truenas/middleware/docs/userguide/freenas_quick.rst

    * Auto-import an existing ZFS disk, stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in :menuselection:`Storage --> Volumes --> Auto Import Volume`.

-   * Import a disk that is formatted with UFS, NTFS, MSDOS, or EXT2 in :menuselection:`Storage --> Volumes --> Import Volume.
+   * Import a disk that is formatted with UFS, NTFS, MSDOS, or EXT2 in :menuselection:`Storage --> Volumes --> Import Volume`.

    * Format disk(s) with ZFS and optionally create a stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in :menuselection:`Storage -->Volumes --> ZFS Volume Manager`.